Up to 60% off sofas & mattresses — limited‑time deals.

 How many people can a U-shaped sectional seat?

-It varies by size, but the layout is designed for larger groups because it adds a third seating run.
+It depends on the size, but the layout is built for larger groups because it adds a third seating run.
+Looking at examples from the best sectional sofas category can give you a better sense of how much seating different footprints actually create.

 Is a deep-seat U-shape bad for posture?